Nonlinear stability of compressible vortex sheets in three-dimensional elastodynamics

 However, for 3D elastic vortex sheets, a double root may appear, leading to a higher-order degeneracy where $\beta$ vanishes at second order at the double root.
-To resolve this issue, we extend Coulombel’s argument by constructing two invertible mappings $P_1$ and $P_2$ near the double root, which are symbols of type $\Gamma^0_2$ (degree 0 and regularity 2; see Definition \ref{definition para}).
+To resolve this issue, we extend Coulombel's argument by constructing two invertible mappings $P_1$ and $P_2$ near the double root, which are symbols of type $\Gamma^0_2$ (degree 0 and regularity 2; see Definition \ref{definition para}).
 Under these transformations, the Lopatinski$\breve{\mathrm{i}}$ matrix $L$ is transformed to

 where $\Lambda, \sigma_1, \sigma_2 \in \Gamma^1_2$ are real-valued scalar symbols.
 The second-order vanishing of $\beta$ is captured by the symbol $(\gamma+i\sigma_1)(\gamma+i\sigma_2)$.
 We show that this construction ensures $\beta_{\rm{in}} \in \Gamma^0_2$, which brings the problem into the framework of \cite{Coulombel2004shocks}, allowing us to use localized G${\rm\mathring a}$rding's inequality to compensate for the loss of derivatives; see Section \ref{subsec case1}.
-We would like to comment that this diagonalization of $L$ into $\beta_{\rm{in}}$ and the associated reduction in the degree of the double roots of the Lopatinski$\breve{\mathrm{i}}$ determinant are expected to be useful for other models with similar algebraic structures, such as contact discontinuities in relativistic vortex sheets, non-isentropic Euler equations, and multidimensional shock waves in non-characteristic free boundary problems.
+We would like to comment that this diagonalization of $L$ into $\beta_{\rm{in}}$ and the associated reduction in the degree of the double roots of the Lopatinski$\breve{\mathrm{i}}$ determinant are expected to be useful for other free-boundary models with similar algebraic structures.